Darwin-Che/kernel_epoll/README.md

 # Setup

-Step 0: The required softwares are `qemu git fakeroot build-essential ncurses-dev xz-utils libssl-dev bc flex libelf-dev bison`. `apt install` them if not installed.
+Step 0: The required softwares are `unzip qemu git fakeroot build-essential ncurses-dev xz-utils libssl-dev bc flex libelf-dev bison`. `apt install` them if not installed.

 Step 1: `./setup.sh -i` to download and prepare the env and source code for 'kernel', 'buildroot', and 'libfibre'.